HalahRaadSalih/G16-HRS-ReadingChallengeApp/README.md

 - Add books.
 - Remove books.
 - Create a challenge.
-- Remove a challenge.
 - Edit a challenge.
-- View a challenge and list of challenges.
-- Create an account with email & password or sign up using FB.
+- Create an account with email & password.
-- Sign in with email & password, or sign in usign FB.
+- Sign in with email & password.

-#### Thrusday's task
-- create a book object.
-- save the retrieved books from google books API as objects.
-- creating layout for books to be displayed.
-- The layout will have an image, title and descripton for each book.
-- Once a user hovers over a book, the image will go dim and a + sign will appear.
-- Once the + sign is clicked, a a book should be added to a list of books.